Prince Alfred Bridge: Condition

 As at 13 April 2016, the wrought iron is in excellent condition considering its age.
 There is minor section loss due to corrosion, but the loss is not substantially affecting the load carrying capacity of the bridge.
 A few of the iron castings supporting the cross girders are broken.
 The portions of the cast iron piers which are below water have been subject to graphitisation (a form of corrosion leading to loss of strength), as is common in cast iron river piers.
 This does affect capacity, but is not yet causing signs of distress for this bridge.
 Archaeological potential is low.

 Further information

 The integrity of the Prince Alfred Bridges is excellent.
 The original cast iron piers and wrought iron trusses are clearly visible.
 Although the arrangement of the deck has changed over the years, it is still timber as it was originally.
 The footway added in the 1960s restricts views to the trusses from some viewing angles.
-Timber deck changes throughout the life of the bridge (both fabric and form), addition of footway in early 1960s, repainting throughout the life of the bridge.
+Timber deck changes throughout the life of the bridge (both fabric and form), addition of footway in the early 1960s, repainting throughout the life of the bridge.